An Introduction to Creative Writing Literary Devices and Elements

 - Voice: A characteristic, unique form of narrative that each author has.

-- Characterization: Method by which a writer presents the personality, appearance and the other traits of a character.
+- Characterization: The method by which a writer presents the personality, appearance and the other traits of a character.

 - Symbol: An object or situation that represents something beyond itself.